This content is being reviewed in light of recent changes to federal guidance.

 An inclusive classroom climate creates an atmosphere of respect for all members of the KU community.
 Feeling unsupported and isolated puts students at a high risk for dropping out of college, particularly in their first two years.
 The Center for the Integration of Research, Teaching, and Learning argues that we can capitalize on the rich array of experiences, backgrounds, and skills that faculty and students bring to the classroom.
 Here are some strategies for student-centered teaching that faculty can adopt to promote a sense of belonging, validation, and mutual respect in our classrooms:

-- Look for ways to increase student exposure to a wide range of human experience.
+• Look for ways to increase student exposure to a wide range of human experience.
 Choose content and examples that address and model diversity, regardless of the subject.
-Although issues of diversity may at first glance seem more relevant to some disciplines than others, scholars in any discipline should consider how different frames of reference and cultural assumptions affect the accumulation of knowledge.
+Scholars in any discipline should consider how different frames of reference and cultural assumptions affect the accumulation of knowledge.

-- Include issues of diversity as part of the course learning outcomes.
+• Include issues of diversity as part of the course learning outcomes.
 Use images of people that represent various ethnicities, races, and genders, and use a broad range of analogies and examples.
 Make your classroom inspiring for underrepresented students.
-Discussing the contributions of diverse scholars and providing role models that represent a range of cultures, races, genders, or sexual identities conveys that everyone can be successful.
+Discussing the contributions of diverse scholars and providing role models that represent a range of cultures, experiences and identities conveys that everyone can be successful.

 Resource: Rocca, Kella A. (2010).
 Student participation in the college classroom: an extended multidisciplinary literature review.
 Communication Education 59:2 (April): 185-213